Skip to main content

 • grinding

-Players find the grinding aspect of the game to be excessively tedious and frustrating, particularly when it comes to unlocking new planes for skirmishes.
-The process is marred by bugs and a cumbersome menu interface, leading to a lack of engagement and enjoyment in the campaign.
-Overall, the grinding is seen as a significant detractor from the overall experience.
+Players find the grinding aspect of the game to be tedious and frustrating, particularly when it comes to unlocking new planes for skirmishes.
+The process is marred by bugs and a cumbersome menu interface, contributing to an overall sense of annoyance and shallow content.

 • “Unfortunately, the game is hampered by a lot of bugs, especially in the campaign, as well as some pretty heavy grinding to unlock more planes for use in skirmishes.”